Our Founder

 working with families.

-• Most recently on February 28th 2019 she was honor as one of the "African American Who Makes a Difference"
+• February 28th 2019 she was honor as one of the "African American Who Makes a Difference"

 by the Denver Urban Spectrum Rosalind Harris.